Yoriko Kawaguchi

 Yoriko Kawaguchi (川口 順子, Kawaguchi Yoriko) is a Japanese politician.
 Born in Tokyo, she holds a BA in international relations from the University of Tokyo, and an MPhil in economics from Yale University, where she became a member of President's Council on International Activities.
 Currently, she is a professor at the Meiji Institute for Global Affairs in Tokyo.

 Kawaguchi is a former Minister of the Environment of Japan from 2000 to 2002.
 Subsequently, she served Minister for Foreign Affairs from 2002 to 2004 and continued as a special adviser to the Japanese prime minister for foreign affairs from 2004 to 2005.
-She was also a former Member of the House of Councillors for the Liberal Democratic Party from 2005 to 2013.
+She was also a member of the House of Councillors for the Liberal Democratic Party from 2005 to 2013.
 In July 2008, she was appointed cochair of a new International Commission on Nuclear Non-proliferation and Disarmament, with former Australian Minister for Foreign Affairs, Gareth Evans.

 Career

 A former economist at the World Bank, Kawaguchi served as Minister at the Embassy of Japan to the United States in 1990.
 She worked as a Director General of Global Environmental Affairs at the Ministry of International Trade and Industry (now Ministry of Economy, Trade and Industry) between 1992 and 1993 before becoming a Managing Director of Suntory Holdings Ltd. in September 1993.
 In 2000, Kawaguchi was the director-general of the Environment Agency.

 She was elected to the House of Councillors in 2005, serving two terms through 2013.
 During her years as a Diet member, she served as deputy chair of the General Assembly of Liberal Democratic Party members in the Upper House.
 She also became the director and chair of the Environment Committee, director of the Budget Committee and director of the Commission on the Constitution.
 Kawaguchi served as chair of the LDP Okinawa Promotion Committee as well as co-chair of the International Commission on Nuclear Non-Proliferation and Disarmament and a board member of the World Economic Forum’s Young Global Leaders Foundation in 2008.
 Currently, she is a member of the Tokyo Foundation CSR Committee.